ady1981/core-kbt/README.md

   * each entity has a folder with entity elements represented as files
   * for ease of editing, the value for the entity field can be loaded from a file.
   * there is an API for working with entities: see [items_db.py](kbt-core/items_db.py)
-* a ready-made version of a small upper-level basic ontology that is understandable to LLM and humans: [ontology-kb-classes/_all.yaml](elementary%2Fontology-kb-classes%2F_all.yaml)
+* a ready-made version of a small top level basic ontology that is understandable to LLM and humans: [ontology-kb-classes/_all.yaml](elementary%2Fontology-kb-classes%2F_all.yaml)
 * persistent processes for convenient implementation of processing logic, processing scheduling, caching responses from external services, and debugging (see  [processes](processes)):
   * a persistent process has input (input data for the process), state (current state of the process) and `status`: `initial` -> `running` -> (`terminated` | `error`)
   * processes can be started asynchronously in a set number of threads